MatthewRHermes/mrh/gpu/README.md

 The `-D_USE_CPU` preprocessor flag is key here for enabling the Host backend and CPU-only runs.
 The `-D_SIMPLE_TIME` flag is enabling a very lightweight timer for select portions of the code useful only for developing the code.
 This timer is likely to be removed/altered as code development progresses.

+When needed, the `libgpu.so` library can be uninstalled by running the `make ARCH=polaris-cpu-gnu clean` command (or similar).
+Input files attempting to use functions within the `libgpu` module will receive an error to help catch unintended usage.

 ### Building libGPU with CUDA backend

 The environment setup by the script above provides the necessary CUDA software components.
 To build with the CUDA backend to enable runs on NVIDIA GPUs, one can simply build as follows.